DiggnDeeper/wp-dapp/readme.txt

 = Is my private key secure? =

 Yes.
-By default, your private posting key is stored securely using WordPress's encryption system.
+With Hive Keychain integration, your private keys never leave your browser and are never stored by the plugin.
+Keychain securely handles all blockchain operations without exposing your keys.

 = Can I choose which posts are published to Hive? =